Dive Into the World of Accessibility Keyboard Shortcuts 🌐

 • Ctrl + Alt + Z (Windows) or Command + Option + Z (Mac): Activates the read aloud feature for selected text.

-Having touched on the most prevalent keyboard shortcuts and their uses, it's time to watch a video tutorial demonstrating their application.
-This video will help you grasp how these shortcuts work in real-world situations.
+Now that we have discussed the most common keyboard shortcuts and their functions, let's take a look at a video tutorial that demonstrates their use.
+This video will help you understand how these shortcuts work in a practical scenario.

 After watching the video, you should have a better understanding of how to use these common keyboard shortcuts.
 Now, let's move on to discuss platform-specific keyboard shortcuts starting with Windows.